rybakit/msgpack.php/README.md

 $packed = MessagePack::pack($value);
 ```

-In the examples above, the method `pack` automatically packs a value depending on its type.
+In the examples above, the `pack()` method automatically packs a value depending on its type.
 However, not all PHP types
 can be uniquely translated to MessagePack types.
 For example, the MessagePack format defines `map` and `array` types,
 which are represented by a single `array` type in PHP.
 By default, the packer will pack a PHP array as a MessagePack
 array if it has sequential numeric keys starting from `0`, and as a MessagePack map otherwise: